DxDeathstrike/SeorexLauncher/README.md

 - Re-install the module from the Modules page.

 **Python tools aren't working**
-- Confirm Python 3.10+ is installed and on your system PATH: open a terminal and run `python --version`.
+- The launcher auto-installs Python 3.12 via winget.
+If it still fails, open a terminal and run `python --version` to confirm it installed correctly.

 **I'm not receiving the login email**
 - Check your spam folder.